theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/administration.md

 How to upgrade:

-1. Log in to GitHub with the TSDEV account (credentials and TOTP authenticator “GitHub General Account” are available in Psono).
+1. Log in to GitHub with the TSEDV account (credentials and TOTP authenticator “GitHub General Account” are available in Psono).
 2. === "Upgrade Material to specific release"

 		Replace the tag at the end of the URL of the command given below.